karimbounekhla/princeton-algorithms/README.md

 ## Week 3 - Collinear Points

- Given a set of `n` distict points, the goal of this assignment is to find every (maximal) line segments that connects a subset of 4 or moore of the points
+ Given a set of `n` distict points, the goal of this assignment is to find every (maximal) line segments that connects a subset of 4 or more of the points

  ![Collinear](img/collinear.png)